RioSamson/Digital-Wall/README.md

 ## Before You start
-## Before you start, you need to do some stuff
 ### 1) Upload your own AI model to baseten
   - This is so that the backend can actually call an AI when you submit your drawing
   - A detailed explanation on how to deploy your model is given in the tech documentation, section "Baseten"